dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 Make point that nucleotide k-mers are not necessarily specific beyond family (ref protein paper).

-Add fourth row to tables.
+Add fourth row to tables - rest?

+Discuss entropy and genome-specific.
+Transition to combinatorics?

 ### Shannon entropy can summarize the taxonomic cohesion of taxonomies based on genomic relationships.